cs-ed/impacts-stevewalston/README.md

 #### Investigation 1

-"Question to Ponder": When thinking about people working in computing and technology jobs, who do you think of?
+Question to Ponder: "When thinking about people working in computing and technology jobs, who do you think of?"

 Step 1
   * Students are provided with the question prompt and will write a response on a provided page.
 As needed, students may be given assistance by suggesting that they describe people working in computing and tech by: